 - 2,800 manholes

 The sanitary sewer collection system flows to a Metropolitan Council of Environmental Services lift station and is pumped to the Blue Lake Waste Water Treatment Facility in Shakopee.

-Chaska's Sanitary Sewer system consists of 150 miles of pipe.
-Currently, the system has 7 lift stations.
-The sanitary collection system is cleaned once every 3 years with a high-pressure jetting machine, which helps eliminate blockages.
+The sanitary collection system is cleaned once every three years with a high-pressure jetting machine, which helps eliminate blockages.
 The raw sewage is pumped to the Blue Lake Treatment Plant by Shakopee.

-To address the problem of excess clean water being sent through the sanitary sewer system (inflow & infiltration), the city will be working with all residents to make sure their water and sewer connections make efficient use of the system and keep costs reasonable for everyone.
+To address the problem of excess clean water being sent through the sanitary sewer system (inflow & infiltration), the City works with residents to make sure their water and sewer connections make efficient use of the system and keep costs reasonable for everyone.

 The City and the property owner share responsibility for conveyance of sewage.
 The sewer service line from your property to the City's main line is the responsibility of the property owner.